Application and Admission

 - All foreign transcripts must be evaluated by a reputable credentialing service (such as ECE – Educational Credential Evaluators); an official report for each foreign document evaluated must be submitted directly from the credentialing service.

-The deadline for completion of the UTHSC Advanced Prosthodontics Program PASS application is the first work day in November of the year preceding anticipated admissions.
-However, review of applicants with completed PASS applications and invitations for on-site interviews will begin August 1 of the year preceding anticipated admissions.
+The deadline for completion of the UTHSC Advanced Prosthodontics Program PASS and MATCH applications is September 1st of the year preceding anticipated admissions.
+Review of applicants with completed PASS/MATCH applications and invitations for on-site interviews will begin September 1st of the year preceding anticipated admissions.
 Application review and interviews will continue until the resident class is filled.
-Therefore, applicants are strongly encouraged to complete the PASS application process prior and submit all required supplemental materials to August 1 of the year preceding anticipated admissions.
+Therefore, applicants are strongly encouraged to complete the PASS/MATCH applications process prior and submit all required supplemental materials by September 1st of the year preceding anticipated admissions.

 An on-site interview is required prior to acceptance into the Program.
 All interviews will occur at the UTHSC College of Dentistry in Memphis, Tennessee, and will involve one-on-one and/or group meetings with faculty members and residents current enrolled in the Program.
 The applicant’s demeanor, professionalism, interest in Prosthodontics, and creativity of responses are given special attention.